tweaselORG/ReportHAR/templates/web/en/complaint.typ

 The full content of these request(s) and the method used for decoding the request(s) and extracting this information is documented in the attached technical report.
 {% endfor %}

-{% if findingsWithInteraction.length > 0 %}
+{% if complaintOptions.interactionNoConsent and findingsInteraction | length > 0 %}

 === Tracking with interaction

-Tracking in this section was performed after a period of {{ analysis.periodWithoutInteraction | durationFormat }}, in which I did not interact with the website.
-It therefore may be a result of my interaction with the website.{% if complaintOptions.interactionNoConsent %} However, I assure that I did not consciously interact with any elements on the website, in particular consent dialogs, in a way which could have been interpreted as consent by the controller.{% endif %}
+Tracking in this section was performed during the second analysis part.
+It therefore may be a result of my interaction with the website.
+However, I assure that I did not consciously interact with any elements on the website, in particular consent dialogs, in a way which could have been interpreted as consent by the controller.

-{% for adapterSlug, adapterResult in findingsWithInteraction %}
+{% for adapterSlug, adapterResult in findingsInteraction %}
-== {{ adapterResult.adapter.name }}
+==== {{ adapterResult.adapter.name }}

 The website sent {{ adapterResult.requests.length }} request(s) to the tracker "{{ adapterResult.adapter.name }}", operated by "{{ adapterResult.adapter.tracker.name }}".